100 Days of School Project

 - Cut up the collage pieces into artful geometric and organic shapes such as circles, triangles, hexagons, clouds, hearts, or clovers.

-- After he has finished cutting, ask your child to count the pieces again to make sure he has 100 (and for a great math exercise!).
+- After he has finished cutting, ask your child to count the pieces again to make sure he has 100 (a great math exercise!).

 - Help your child glue his collage items onto the large piece of cardboard, overlapping them as he goes.
 Encourage him to be as creative with the placement as he likes!